What is safety planning?

 Safety planning means thinking through ways to ensure your safety.
 This can include seemingly small (but extremely important) details such as the route you take to work, leaving a spare key at a neighbor’s place, or what you can do if you sense your partner is about to have an explosive episode.
-Safety planning can be used for staying safe while in the relationship, while leaving the relationship, or for when the relationship is over.
+Safety planning can help you stay safe whether you’re still in the relationship or if you leave.

 Click the links below for safety planning guidelines:

 General Safety Planning Tips

-- Think about all possible escape routes (i.e. doors, first-floor windows, basement exits, elevators, stairwells).
+- Be aware of all possible escape routes (i.e. doors, first-floor windows, basement exits, elevators, stairwells).
 Rehearse if possible.

-- Choose a place to go in case of an emergency, such as a friend or relative’s home (preferably somewhere your partner does not know about).
+- Choose a safe place to go in an emergency, such as a friend or relative’s home (preferably a location your partner doesn’t know about).